NCW FOUNDATION FOR YOUTH GRANT

 • Up to $1,000 can be requested for one or more projects/programs per organization

-• Organizations and schools that receive grant funding must wait 1 year (12 mos) before applying again
+• Applicants that receive funding must wait 1 year (12 mos) before applying again

 • Funds must be expended within 6 months